How do I get into science?

 The A levels you will need to do for other areas of science will vary according to the career you wish to follow and for some careers you may find non-science subjects are useful.
 For example, if you are interested in becoming a meteorologist then A levels in maths, physics and geography would help.
 If you want to become an ecologist then A levels in biology, geography, and either maths or chemistry would be a good combination.

 A number of employers in the science sector offer higher apprenticeships to school leavers.
-Entry standards can be high, with some employers asking for 300 UCAS points or more to join their apprenticeship schemes.
+Entry standards can be high, with some employers asking for 120 UCAS points (300 UCAS points on the old tariff) or more to join their apprenticeship schemes.

-Some examples of higher apprenticeships available include GSK’s laboratory apprenticeship, Unilever’s microbiology apprenticeship and Mondelez’s food science apprenticeship.
+Some examples of higher apprenticeships available include GSK’s manufacturing scientist apprenticeship, Unilever’s research and development apprenticeship and Mondelez’s food science apprenticeship.

-As part of a higher apprenticeship, you might study to gain a foundation degree or sometimes a BSc in a specific degree discipline, which is determined by the apprenticeship you take.
+As part of a higher apprenticeship, you might study to gain a foundation degree or sometimes a BSc (a bachelors degree) in a specific degree discipline, which is determined by the apprenticeship you take.

 After you have finished your apprenticeship, your employer may well offer you a permanent job as a scientist.
 However, if you decide that you want to go to university to study for a degree that is of a higher level than the one you gained from your apprenticeship then that could be an option, depending on the entrance requirements of the university you wish to study at and the qualification your apprenticeship gives you.

-For further information on higher apprenticeships, see our article on school leaver programmes, apprenticeships and sponsored degrees.
+To further explore your science job options straight after school, see our article on science apprenticeships and jobs for 18-year-olds.
+For more information on higher apprenticeships, see our article on school leaver programmes, apprenticeships and sponsored degrees.

 Which course should I choose?